Olygo/OCI_Windows_KMS_Activation_Guide/OCI-Provided-License_to_BYOL.md

 ### UPDATE LICENSE TYPE

-If you want to use your own Activation Key you must [enable ‘Bring Your Own License’ under licence type](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/changewinlicense.htm#changing_the_windows_license) for each instance.
+You must first [enable ‘Bring Your Own License’ under licence type](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/changewinlicense.htm#changing_the_windows_license) for each instance.

 **Instance will automatically restart to apply this change.**